Ed-Fi-Alliance-OSS/AdminAPI-2.x/docs/design/adminconsole/notes.md

 > - localEducationAgencyId: We are assuming this as Ed Org Id but we are not sure about this
 > - healthy (boolean): We are asumming this as a flag that return true if the above data have been populated correctly and no error from ODS/API

-As we have to call multiple endpoints in this one, we are considering use a caching approach (maybe the in-memory provided by .NET will be enough)
+As we have to call multiple endpoints in this one, we are considering use a caching approach (maybe the in-memory provided by .NET will be enough).
+If we want to refresh the data we can send a flag to the endpoint to do so.

 ## Authentication and Authorization
 The endpoints will use the same Admin API authentication and authorization mechanism provided.
 Admin API uses [openiddict](https://github.com/openiddict/openiddict-core) library which supports different identity providers (besides its own) like Keycloak so we will have to integrate it in Admin API at some point.